bin3xish477/pythonforcybersecurity/README.md

 **Note**: there are other operators but they will not be mentioned here.
 For more operators, visit this [link](https://www.tutorialspoint.com/python/python_basic_operators.htm).

 # User Input
 User input is important if your program relies on external data that a user may need to provide.
-To retrieve data from a user while program run-time, we use the keyword *input*.
+To retrieve data from a user while during program run-time, we use the keyword *input*.
 ```python
 # This will stop the execution of the program and wait for input.
 # All inputs are automatically stored as strings.